 What is Adaptive Cards?

-Adaptive Cards is a Card UI framework announced by Microsoft in 2017 that aims to standardize the layouting of Cards independent of the platform.
+Adaptive Cards is a universal Card UI framework released by Microsoft in 2017 which aims to standardize the layouting of Cards independent of the host platform.

 The goal is to define a Card just once, make it portable and leave it to the different platforms to skin it according to its own requirements.